The Ultimate Guide to Mumbai, India – Check Out What To See & Where To Eat

 Jehangir Art Gallery

-In addition to Victorian buildings, one of the city’s main attractions are also numerous art galleries and museums.
-One of them that we managed to visit during our stay in Mumbai was the Art Gallery named Jehangir Art Gallery, in which we can admire many fascinating works of Indian contemporary art free of charge.
+In addition to Victorian buildings, one of the citys main attractions are also numerous art galleries and museums.
+One of them that I managed to visit during our stay in Mumbai was the Art Gallery named Jehangir Art Gallery, in which you can admire many fascinating works of Indian contemporary art free of charge.
 It is also worth visiting, if only because of the views from the roof of the gallery.
-Unfortunately, during our visit, the rooftop cafe is closed, which, however, did not prevent us from enjoying the views 😉 The art gallery is open from 11.00 am to 7.00 pm.
+Unfortunately, during my visit, the café located on the roof is closed, which, however, does not prevent me from admiring the views 😉 The art gallery is open from 11.00 am to 7.00 pm.

 Gateway of India

-Located at the southern end, in one of the city’s most tourist districts – Colaba, the Gateway of India is undoubtedly one of Mumbai’s main showcase, if not all of India.
+Located at the southern end, in one of the citys most tourist districts - Colaba, the Gateway of India is undoubtedly one of Mumbais main showcase, if not all of India.
 This basalt arch about 30 meters high was erected in the first half of the 20th century to commemorate the visit of King George V and his wife, so it is a true symbol of conquest and colonization.
 Currently, it is one of the favorite meeting places of residents, sellers, photographers and tourists from around the world, as well as an ideal place to enjoy various local specialties.
-Unfortunately, during our visit, the Gateway of India was closed, which is why we did not have the opportunity to see how this place looks on a daily basis.
-However, in our opinion, the most beautiful view of the Gateway of India is the one admired from the sea from the ship during a cruise to the nearby island of Elephanta.
+Unfortunately, during my visit, the Gateway of India was closed, which is why I did not have the opportunity to see how this place looks on a daily basis.
+However, in my opinion, the most beautiful view of the Gateway of India is the one admired from the sea from the ship during a cruise to the nearby island of Elephanta.

 Taj Mahal Palace